Jelloeater/pyfedi/INSTALL.md

 Test email sending by going to https://yourdomain/test_email.
 It will try to send an email to the current user's email address.
 If it does not work check the log file at logs/pyfedi.log for clues.

----

-Virtual Env setup (inside the root directory)
----
-    python3 -m venv ./venv

-    pip install -r requirements.txt

----
+<div id="initialise-database-and-setup-admin-account"></div>

+## Initialise database, and set up admin account
+`flask init-db`
+(choose a new username, email address, and password for your PyFedi admin account)

+<div id="run-the-app"></div>

+## Run the app
+`flask run`
+(open web browser at http://127.0.0.1:5000)
+(log in with username and password from admin account)

+<div id="database-management"></div>

-Database Setup
+## Database Management
----
-Inside api dir
-    source venv/bin/activate   (to set up virtual env if necessary) export FLASK_APP=pyfedi.py
-    flask db upgrade
-    flask init-db

-In future if you use git pull and notice some new files in migrations/versions/*, you need to do
+In future if you use git pull and notice some new files in migrations/versions/*, you need to do:

+`source venv/bin/activate`   (if not already in virtual environment)
-    flask db upgrade
+`flask db upgrade`

----

-Run development server
----

-    export FLASK_APP=pyfedi.py
-    flask run

-To enable debug mode and hot reloading, set the environment variable FLASK_ENV=development

-    export FLASK_ENV=development
-    export FLASK_APP=pyfedi.py
-    flask run

-Make sure you have activated the venv by running

-    source venv/bin/activate
-first!

-Database Changes
+#### For Database changes:
----

 create a migration based on recent changes to app/models.py:

-    flask db migrate -m "users table"
+`flask db migrate -m "users table"`

-run migrations
+run migrations:

-    flask db upgrade
+`flask db upgrade`

+<div id="keeping-your-local-instance-up-to=date"></div>

-Keeping your local instance up to date
+## Keeping your local instance up to date
----

 In a development environment, all you need to do is

-    git pull
+`git pull`
-    flask db upgrade
+`flask db upgrade`

 In production, celery and flask run as background services so they need to be restarted manually.
 Run the `./deploy.sh` script to easily restart services at the same time as pulling down changes from git, etc.

+<div id="federation-during-development"></div>

-Federation during development
+## Federation during development
----

 Federation doesn't work without SSL, without a domain name or without your server being accessible from outside your network.
 So, when running on http://127.0.0.1:5000 you have none of those.

 The site will still run without federation.
 You can create local communities and post in them...

 My way around this is to use ngrok.com, which is a quick and simple way to create a temporary VPN with a domain and SSL.
-On the free plan your domain changes every few days, which will break federation. $10 per month will get you https://yourwhatever.ngrok.app which won't change.
+The free plan comes with ephermeral domain names that change every few days, which will break federation, or one randomly-named static domain that will need re-launching every few days. $10 per month will get you https://yourwhatever.ngrok.app which won't change.

 Once you have ngrok working, edit the .env file and change the SERVER_NAME variable to your new domain name.

+<div id="running-piefed-in-production"></div>

-Running PieFed in production
+## Running PieFed in production
----

 Copy celery_worker.default.py to celery_worker.py.
 Edit DATABASE_URL and SERVER_NAME to have the same values as in .env.